IBMDecisionOptimization/DOcloud-Call-from-Excel/README.md

         .send "{ ""parameters"" : <list of parameters> }"
     End With

-When you click the **Solve** button, it creates and solves your problem on DOcloud.
+When you click the **Solve** button, it creates and solves your problem on DOcplexcloud.
 When a result is available, values for output elements are imported into the worksheet **Results.plan**.
 These data generate the **Report** worksheet, containing a Pivot Chart showing the new production plan per product per month.

 If you see these messages:
   * `Subscription [ODSTRIAL:XXXX] of user api_1111-11111-1111 has a limit of 5 jobs total`.
 In this case, you have to connect to [DropSolve](https://dropsolve-oaas.docloud.ibmcloud.com/dropsolve) and either remove one problem or check the option in dashboard worksheet to delete all existing jobs from DropSolve.